French Polynesian franc: Coins

-The overall design of the coins has not changed since their introduction and the obverse has always been identical to that of the coins of the New Caledonian franc.
-The only notable changes were the removal of the text "Union Française" and the change of name from "Établisements Français de l'Océanie" to "Polynésie Française" after 1952 and the addition of the initials "I.E.O.M" (Institut d'émission d'Outre-Mer) to the obverse in 1972.
+The overall design of the French Polynesia coins did not change from their introduction until their withdrawal in 2023.
+The obverse, identical to that of the New Caledonian coins, included the words Republique Français (lit.
+'French Republic') and depicted an allegorical representation of Minerva the goddess of wisdom on the 1, 2, and 5 franc coins, or Marianne, symbol of the French Republic, on the higher denominations.
+The only changes were the removal of the text "Union Française" on 1, 2, and 5 franc coins from 1965, and the addition of the issuer initials "I.E.O.M" (Institut d'émission d'outre-mer) after 1972.
+On the reverse, the wording changed in 1965 from Établissements français de l'Océanie to Polynésie Française.

+In September 2021 the IEOM issued a single set of smaller CFP franc coins common to all French Pacific Territories, to replace the two sets of coins used separately for New Caledonia and French Polynesia.
+The 1 and 2 franc coins were discontinued, and a new bimetallic 200 franc coin was issued.
+The old coins were withdrawn from circulation in January 2023.

 Banknotes

 In 1914, the Banque de l'Indochine in Papeete (the capital of French Polynesia on Tahiti) introduced notes for 5, 20 and 100 francs.
 In 1919, the Chamber of Commerce introduced notes for 25 and 50 centimes, 1 and 2 francs.
 The Banque André Krajewski also issued notes for these denominations in 1920.
 The Banque de l'Indochine introduced 500 franc notes in 1923, followed by 1000 francs in 1940.

 Wartime emergency currency was issued during both World War I and World War II in denominations ranging from 25 centimes to 2½ francs.
 The illustrated notes (right) are from the 1943 issue of Bons de Caisse des Etablissements Français de l'Océanie.

 In 1969, the Institut d'Emission d'Outre-Mer, Papeete took over the issuance of paper money, introducing notes for 100, 500, 1000 and 5000 francs.
 The 100 and 1000 franc notes have two variants.
 The earlier issue lacked the state title "République française".
 The 500 and 5000 franc notes have had the state title since their introductions.
 The 100 franc notes were replaced by coins in 1976.

 In 1985, 10,000 franc notes common to all the French Pacific Territories were introduced.
 These were followed, between 1992 and 1996, by 500, 1000 and 5000 franc notes for all of the French Pacific Territories.

-The overall design has not changed since 1969.
+In early 2014, the IEOM issued a new series of common banknotes, and the older notes were withdrawn from circulation later that year.